thornbux/vagrant-puppet-learning-environment/README.md

 ### Start up the engines
 #### To build the test lab
-We are adding a CentOS 7 VM as our desired OS.
+We are adding a CentOS 7 VM as our desired OS and starting it up.
 ```
 $ vagrant box add centos/7
 $ vagrant up